Court Orders Striking Kenya Airways Pilots Back To Work - UrduPoint

 The walkout has exacerbated the woes facing the troubled national carrier, which has been running losses for years, despite the government pumping in millions of Dollars to keep it afloat.

-There was no immediate response from KALPA to the court order, which was welcomed by the airline's management who vowed to intensify efforts to "recover the time, money and reputation lost".
+There was no immediate response from KALPA to the court order, which was welcomed by the government and the airline's management who vowed to intensify efforts to "recover the time, money and reputation lost".

 The carrier on Monday announced that it was ending its recognition of the union and withdrawing from their collective bargaining deal, accusing KALPA of "exposing the airline to irreparable damage".